elunna/hackem/hackem_changelog.md

 - [x] Updated nasties lists with slashem monsters.
   - Added gugs, slaughter wights, devas, revenants
 - [x] Some monsters ride other monsters as steeds.
+- [x] Imps and others cussing the hero wake up nearby monsters
 - [x] Removed "Hits as +x weapon" property from slashem monsters
 - [x] Removed "Requires +x weapon to be hit" property from slashem monsters
 - [x] BERSERK behavior from evil:
     - Added to many of the imported monsters as felt appropriate
 - [x] Many new monster attacks
+- [x] Oily Corpses patch
+    - There is a 20% chance upon starting to eat a corpse of certain slippery monsters (e.g. most slithy, non-snakelike monsters and most blobby monsters) that your fingers get slippery.
+Tins of them are not slippery unless the tin preparation method is slippery.
 - [x] Monster traitor property (M3_TRAITOR):
     - If tame, these monsters have a chance to betray you.
     - In slashem this used to depend on the monsters HP being lower than yours, but removed that condition.